Using the Estimate

 - No column - Enter the number for Labour or Item, in the system.
-For example, for item, you can use a placeholder item number, such as MISC for items you currently don’t have in stock, inventory items like air filters and engine oil, non-inventory items like consumables, or external services, and so on; for labour, you can choose service labour, standard labour, and so on.
+For example, for item, you can use a placeholder item number, such as MISC for items you currently don’t have in stock, inventory items like air filters and engine oil, non-inventory items like consumables, or external services, or other items; for labour, you can choose service labour, standard labour, or other labours.

 - Description column - This is the item or labour description that will appear in the customer’s estimate.